 - 4Engines, drive & performanceThe Evoque P300e hybrid is no featherweight, but the electrified drivetrain hasn't spoiled its solid and comfortable driving experience

-- 7Reliability & safety - currently readingLand Rover's reliability record isn't the best, but the Evoque P300e hybrid does get all the latest active safety tech – on higher trims, at least
+- 7Reliability & safety rating - currently readingLand Rover's reliability record isn't the best, but the Evoque P300e hybrid gets all the latest active safety technology – on higher trims, at least